jimbateson7/jamesbateson.co.uk/src/articles/accessibility-for-content-authors.md

 layout: layouts/post.njk
 title: Accessibility for content authors
 metaTitle: Accessibility for content authors
-metaDesc: How can we ensure that accessibility requirements and good practices   are understood and passed onto content authors.
+metaDesc: How can we ensure that accessibility requirements, expectations, responsibilities and good practices are understood and passed onto content authors.
 socialImage: /images/social-share-default.jpg
 date: 2024-08-12T19:40:13.465Z
 tags: